ondrejholecek/fortidebug/README.md

 The project is written and maintained by [Ondrej Holecek](https://www.holecek.eu/).

-This is a private project that I write in my free time and it is in no way an official Fortinet product.
+This is a private project that I write in my free time and it is not an official Fortinet product.